Wombat Vocalizations

 Wombats are generally quiet animals.

-Common wombats can make a number of different sounds, more than the Hairy-nosed wombats.
+Bare-nosed wombats can make a number of different sounds, more than the Hairy-nosed wombats.

 Wombats tend to be more vocal during mating season.
 When angered, they can make hissing sounds.
 Their call sounds somewhat like a pig's squeal.
 They can also make grunting noises, a low growl, a hoarse cough, and a clicking noise.